Malaysia's Anwar meets king to prove majority support for PM bid | Politics

 Malaysia's Anwar meets king to prove majority support for PM bid

 Malaysian opposition leader Anwar Ibrahim met the king on Tuesday in a bid to prove he has a "convincing" parliamentary majority to form a new government and he called on Prime Minister Muhyiddin Yassin to resign.
-The palace said Anwar only provided the number of members of parliament backing his bid to become prime minister and not their identities and urged him to respect the constitutional process.
+The palace said Anwar only provided the number of members of parliament who he said back his bid to become prime minister and not their identities, and it urged him to respect the constitutional process.

 - READ MORE ON: